Less techy news, more sexy news. Been making a game where you’re told to go rescue princesses. But things are not what they seem. Experimenting with a single scrolling textbox. Maybe good for impatient porn players? Has an interesting effect on how I make scenes.

-# Maybe that "hero" got defeated and ran off, leaving behind a key you need... somewhere.
-Then something else picked it up.
+# Maybe that “hero” got defeated and ran off, leaving behind a key you need… somewhere.
+Then something picked it up.
 Now you have to follow the correct footprints, while ignoring the wrong footprints.
-That's a situation that creates gameplay.
-These would make good sidequests.
+That’s a situation that creates gameplay.
+These would make good sidequests

-# I could use puzzles to add gameplay to my "dungeon" areas without adding combat.
-But my game shouldn't just be puzzles.
-Doing the same kind of thing over and over gets boring.
+# I could use puzzles to add gameplay to my “dungeon” areas without adding combat.
+But my game shouldn’t just be puzzles.
+Doing the same kinds of things over and over gets boring.
 Gameplay variety is needed.
 Pacing.
-Switch between at least 2 types of fun.
+Switch between at least 2 types of games.

 # But I want to avoid fetch-quests.
 They get overused for side-quests.
 They’re not even all that fun.
 They’re better used as a ruse to lead the player to a fun situation.
 An adventure going wrong.